dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Client that you can run directly on Mac or Windows.

-So when a developer interacts with Docker Engine on Mac or Windows, he still has a sense of feel that his Mac or Windows can run Dockerized applications natively.
+So when a developer interacts with Docker Engine on Mac or Windows, he still has a sense of feel that his host can run Dockerized applications natively.

 ---